The Importance of Block Play and How it Builds the Left Side of the Brain

 Block play incorporates techniques of balance, estimation, and symmetry which helps to strengths the left side of the brain with science and mathematical skills.
 Whether it’s comparing colours, sizes, or shapes, playing with blocks helps children to develop their minds and skills.

-For more information on tools and resources that can help your child grow into the best version of themselves, get in touch with our highly trained and qualified staff at The Brook Early Education and Care.
+For more information on tools and resources that can help your child grow into the best version of themselves, get in touch with our highly trained and qualified staff at The St Clare Group Early Education and Care.